 Erosion is also to be combatted.
 Clay bricks, rock, and fallen trees will be placed in heavily eroded areas to try to stabilize the stream beds.

-WSP also created a list of every species of vegetation that could be found in the woods surrounding the stream and listed how to maintain them.
-They also plan to remove any invasive species found and replace them with native plants.
+WSP created a list of every species of vegetation that could be found in the woods surrounding the stream and listed how to maintain them.
+They plan to remove any invasive species found and replace them with native plants.

 “It has to be done, but [the stream restoration] is going to be a major inconvenience,” Fallston Principal, Mr. Joe Collins explains.
 “There are going to be around 300 dump truck runs that will occur during the whole process.”